SocietyProtocol/Content-Library/Published/Articles/The Sovereign Individual (Agency).md

 _Beliefs are fashion._

 - People wear and own what they identify with and want to be perceived as.

-  - Often taking an item of lower quality but associated with a brand we are associated with, over an item of higher quality.
+Often taking an item of lower quality but associated with a brand we are associated with, over an item of higher quality.
 - A lot of times people’s beliefs are held by their friends and not themselves.
-- Rob Henderson and Erik Torenberg writing describes how these mechanics work in detail, in \[@hendersonLuxuryBeliefsAre2023\] and \[@torenbergBeliefsAreFashions2022\].
+- Erik Torenberg and Rob Henderson describe how these mechanics work in detail, \[@hendersonLuxuryBeliefsAre2023\] and \[@torenbergBeliefsAreFashions2022\].

 * * *